 Although he became Tandana's Operations Director in September 2016, Aaron has been a member of the foundation's family for a long time.
 In 2012, after spending two years in Ecuador as a Peace Corps Volunteer, he joined Tandana's Ecuadorian team for a year as a Program Coordinator and long-term volunteer.
 After leaving Ecuador, he joined Tandana's Advisory Council program committee.
 As Operations Director, he is responsible for managing staff, developing Tandana's volunteer programs, keeping track of progress, generating reports, participating in financial planning, and fundraising for the foundation.
 Previously, Aaron worked in the youth development and experiential education fields.
 He has aB.S. in Expeditionary Studies from SUNY Plattsburgh and a M.S. in Recreation Park & Tourism Administration from Western Illinois University.
-Aaron is originally from upstate New York, currently resides in Florida, and in his downtime enjoys bird watching.
+Aaron is originally from upstate New York and in his downtime enjoys bird watching.

 Shelley Kawamura, Volunteer Program Administrator

 Shelley has always been fascinated with cultures that are different than her own.
 She is amazed by the fact that no matter how different cultures may seem individuals are bound together by their similarities.
 Shelley shares her enthusiasm for different cultures and travel with Tandana volunteers in her position as Administrator of Volunteer Programs.
-She is responsible for working with volunteer vacation participants and volunteer groups on their travel logistics to ensure they have successful and transformative experiences with Tandana.
+She is responsible for working with volunteer venture participants and volunteer groups on their travel logistics to ensure they have successful and transformative experiences with Tandana.
 Prior to working for Tandana, Shelley held several positions at SAGE Global Education.
 Shelley has a Bachelor of Fine Arts degree and a master's degree in Sustainability Management from Colorado State University.
-In her freetime, Shelley enjoys a variety of outdoor activities, creating new things out of existing materials and reading nonfiction books.
+In her free time, Shelley enjoys a variety of outdoor activities, creating new things out of existing materials and reading nonfiction books.
 She lives in Windsor, Colorado with her husband and 18-year-old son.

-Molly Klarman, Program Assistant
+Molly Klarman, Special Projects Assistant

-Molly began working for Tandana in 2010 as an intern in Ecuador, coordinating several programs including the Health Care Volunteer Vacations and several Group Service Projects.
+Molly began working for Tandana in 2010 as an intern in Ecuador, coordinating several programs including the Health Care Volunteer Ventures and several Group Service Projects.
 She has also been taking care of administrative details for Tandana since the spring of 2011.
 Originally from the Boston area, Molly is now in Haiti working for the St. Boniface Haiti Foundation at a rural hospital, where she helps in the foundation's efforts to offer access to quality, affordable health care, educational opportunities and community development programs.
 She previously worked for a conservation organization in Belize and on a conservation project in Costa Rica.
 When she has downtime, Molly’s favorite thing to do is to take long hikes which end at a swimming spot.

 Susan Koller, Public Relations Specialist